|

 "accounts."
 A portion of the financial support

-came from the Clayton County and Campbell County School Funds because some of the
+came from the Clayton County and Campbell County

-students came from Campbell County.
-Teacher Humphries
+Campbell County.
+Teacher Humphries traveled by

 |